 By the time you deliver your tenth pilot project, you will have the confidence that you’ve seen most of the variations you will encounter in that market.
 You’ll start seeing the same patterns and the same type of challenges across many customers.

 Delivering value to your first ten customers doesn’t mean you are ready to scale.
 It only means that you have an excellent understanding of your customer, and you know you can deliver value to this target market.
-Ten customers serve as a concrete milestone to start discussions with your leadership team on what the next step for your new product should be.
+Ten customers serve as a concrete milestone to start discussions with your leadership team on the next step for your new product.

-I divide the journey from idea to your first ten customers into six distinct stages:
+In my book, I divide the journey from idea to your first ten customers into six distinct stages.
+I call these stages the B2B Innovator’s Map.

-The diagram below shows how these six stages work together to map the innovation journey from idea to your first ten customers.
+The diagram below shows how these six stages work together to map the B2B product innovation journey from idea to your first ten customers.

 As you can see from the diagram, getting to your first ten customers is an iterative process.
 Moving from one stage to the next doesn’t mean you completed that stage.
 It only means that you have strong customer evidence from that stage that you need to put to the test in the next stage.

-Below is a summary of the six stages.
+Below is a summary of the six stages of the B2B Innovator’s Map.
 At every stage, you’ll learn something new about your customer, and you’ll continue to fine-tune your offering until you can deliver value to your first ten customers.

 In the Strategic alignment stage of the product innovation journey, you’ll collaborate with your leadership team to explore opportunities aligned with your company’s strategy and agree on a particular customer’s business outcome to explore.
-Examples of business outcomes include: help your customer reduce their travel expenses, help companies lower their electricity bill, or help companies track assets more efficiently.
+Examples of business outcomes include: helping your customer reduce their travel expenses, assisting companies to lower their electricity bill, or helping companies track assets more efficiently.

 Along with that agreement, you’ll define success metrics, secure resources, define your innovation team and advisory board, and agree on how to report progress throughout your journey.